jcsec-security/solidity-security-course-resources/README.md

 For further documentation on the protocol --> [Faillapop Documentation](./docs/README.md)

+## Next steps

+The current version is `v1.0`.
+At the moment we would like to achieve the below in order to upgrade it:

+:pushpin:`V2.0`

+- Oracle
+- Flash loan provider

 ## Contribution and Contact

-I encourage you to make the most of this material.
+We encourage you to make the most of this material.
 If you find it useful, feel free to share by linking to this repository.
 Your feedback is invaluable!
 If you have suggestions, corrections, or would like to contribute in any way, please don't hesitate to reach out:

 - Telegram: @jcr_auditor
 - Email:  jc@jcsec.io

 Thank you for exploring this repository, and happy bug hunting!

+## Collaboration

+On September 2023 the [NICS lab](https://www.nics.uma.es/) research group from the [University of Malaga](https://www.uma.es/) agreed to help improving this repository as part of their efforts on Open Source collaboration.
+In particular, with new versions of the Faillapop mock-audit environment, both improving the initial codebase and extending its features.

+> [!IMPORTANT]
+> Special thanks to Marco Lopez ([TW](https://twitter.com/Marcologonz), [LD](https://linkedin.com/in/marcologonz)) who took on this workload as part of his dissertation and to NICS Lab's researcher Isaac Agudo who supported and pushed for the initiative to come to success.